jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 meaning of the program is defined in terms of transition functions during program execution.

-It has been known for a long time that the use of `gotos` in imperative programming obscures the structure of the program and reduces the programmer's ability to reason with their code [@Dijkstra:1968:LEG:362929.362947].
+It has been well established that the use of `gotos` in imperative programming obscures the structure of the program and reduces the programmer's ability to reason with their code [@Dijkstra:1968:LEG:362929.362947].
 For the same reason, `gotos` should be avoided.
 We should always use structured